Can Running On A Treadmill Cause Injuries? (9 Tips)

 Considering there are around 50 million treadmill users the proportion of accidents are very small.
 But care still needs to be taken not to add yourself to the statistics of people hurt.
 There are a few ways to prevent this and we've compiled a list here.

 - Concentrate - Running on a treadmill is like running on a narrow path.
 Either side of the treadmill path is a stationary block whereas the path has a fast moving surface.
 You need to be constantly aware of where your feet are.
 Whether you're at the front, back or the side.
 You need to run toward the middle.

 - Use the emergency stop key - Treadmills in gyms nearly always have these on.
 Home bought ones are starting to think about safety.
 The emergency stop key usually has some string attached to it and a clip.
 With this you clip it on and should you fall off in the middle of your run then the treadmill will stop abruptly.
 This Prevents you from further injury from the fast moving belt.

-- Use the treadmill away from a wall - This is the case especially if the wall is behind you.
+- Keep the treadmill away from a wall - This is the case especially if the wall is behind you.
 If so you would be catapulted into the wall at high speed and this is where sometimes serious injuries can occur.
 Even a wall by the side can cause problems.
 At home place the treadmill in an open room.
 At a gym then find the safest looking treadmill and use that one.

-- Exercise with friends - Or with others in the gym.
+- Exercise with friends or family nearby - Or with others in the gym.
 Anyone who can help you is important should you come into any difficulty.
 Someone can get help if needed or support you themselves.
 Running at home alone if you become injured means no one is around to raise the alarm.
 Sometimes this is unavoidable so being careful is always a good thing.